Apple Stock Gives Every Indication Of Being Significantly Overvalued

 Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
 Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
 Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
 Apple has a cash-to-debt ratio of 0.69, which is worse than 66% of the companies in Hardware industry.
 GuruFocus ranks the overall financial strength of Apple at 6 out of 10, which indicates that the financial strength of Apple is fair.
 This is the debt and cash of Apple over the past years:

-It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 Apple has been profitable 10 over the past 10 years.
 Over the past twelve months, the company had a revenue of $294.1 billion and earnings of $3.693 a share.
 Its operating margin is 25.24%, which ranks better than 96% of the companies in Hardware industry.
-Overall, GuruFocus ranks the profitability of Apple at 8 out of 10, which indicates strong profitability.
+Overall, the profitability of Apple is ranked 8 out of 10, which indicates strong profitability.
 This is the revenue and net income of Apple over the past years: